What nudists do during a lockdown

 At the beginning of lockdown, Luft was concerned there might be some incidences of individuals behaving inappropriately at online exercise classes, but he says that's not been the case.

-"All of these people have been coming to genuinely have a good workout and that's all [...]
+"All of these people have been coming to genuinely have a good workout and that's all.
 There's been absolutely no negative connotation at all.
 It's all been really fantastic, so it does show that that people do understand what we're about."

 Shift in attitudes